Aziaha James scores 27, leads NC State to 76-66 win over Texas, first women's Final Four since 1998

+PORTLAND, Ore. — Playing on a court with mismatched 3-point lines, Aziaha James was on target from everywhere.

-PORTLAND, Ore. — Aziaha James made a career-high seven 3-poiners and scored 27 points, and third-seeded North Carolina State earned its first trip to the Final Four of the women's NCAA Tournament since 1998, beating top-seeded Texas 76-66 on Sunday in a game played with 3-point lines at different distances on opposite ends of the court.
+James made a career-high seven 3-pointers and scored 27 points, and third-seeded North Carolina State earned its first trip to the Final Four of the women's NCAA Tournament since 1998, beating top-seeded Texas 76-66 on Sunday in a game played with 3-point lines at different distances on opposite ends of the court.

-Madison Booker, one of the top freshmen in the country along with Southern California's JuJu Watkins, finished with 17 points to lead the Longhorns (33-5), who were vying for their first Final Four since 2003.
+Madison Booker, the Big 12 Player of the Year and one of the top freshmen in the country along with Southern California's JuJu Watkins, finished with 17 points to lead the Longhorns (33-5), who were vying for their first Final Four since 2003.

 The NCAA acknowledged a discrepancy but said both coaches agreed to play on.
 Four previous games in Portland were played without anyone saying anything publicly about the issue.
 The court will be corrected before Monday's Elite Eight game between USC and UConn, the NCAA said.